Dechrissen/website/md/pokemon-teams.md

 Party: Sceptile, Zangoose, Flygon, Ninetales, Sharpedo, Claydol

 Notes: This one I don't remember much about, as I'm trying to write this entry nearly two years later.
 But this is a pretty standard party for Gen 3, I feel — the Ninetales is maybe the standout here.
 If I remember correctly, I was missing some Flying-type coverage because of the lack of Electric/Ice moves, so Claydol's Ancientpower was my only Flying-type coverage, unless I'm misremembering.

+## Entry 5
+Version: Let's Go (Eevee)

+Date: November 2018

+Party: Tauros (_Motley_), Magneton (_Trinitron_), Nidoking (_Giovanni_), Jynx (_Elysia_), Ninetales (_Lusamine_), Gyarados (_Mahogany_)

+Notes: I booted up my original save of Let's Go (in October 2025) because I plan to replay it soon and I wanted to check what my party was.
+Turns out this save is from 2018 — seven years ago!
+For that reason, I don't remember much about how this party played, but looking at it, I think it's pretty cool.
+I think after I was well into the game, I realized you aren't required to use your starter (Pikachu/Eevee) as part of your party, so it's either the case that I scrapped it and added a new member at that point, or this is my second playthrough altogether.
+Not sure.

+Party breakdown:

+- Tauros / Double-Edge, Outrage, Thrash, Facade
+- Magneton / Light Screen, Thunderbolt, Thunder, Flash Cannon
+- Nidoking / Poison Jab, Earthquake, Superpower, Megahorn
+- Jynx / Ice Beam, Blizzard, Lovely Kiss, Psychic
+- Ninetales / Will-O-Wisp, Confuse Ray, Flamethrower, Dark Pulse
+- Gyarados / Waterfall, Hyper Beam, Crunch, Outrage